… or me dumb, me still winz :>

 Around 2011 I was working at a data center.
 One of my friends had a problem with, already old at that time, CLARiiON AX4-5 storage array by EMC – failing disk obviously.

 Since this is quite a simple SATA storage, we wanted to swap disks with other off-the-shelf SATA disks.

 The problem was that an array would not accept any stock disk and throw an error saying “drive not supported” instead.

 My friend then formatted an original drive under some sort of SATA low-level format tool but that didn’t help and he managed to brick it during that process.

-Quick EMC support call revealed that we HAVE to buy super special disk drives that are pre-formated for this array in a production process.
+A quick EMC support call revealed that we HAVE to buy super special disk drives that are pre-formatted for this array in a production process.